 If you are a fan of shrimp (or prawns), then this list of recipes is going to be an especially good choice.
 Here, I’m highlighting ten different slow cooker shrimp recipes that take advantage of shrimp, prawns, or crawfish to create a flavorful dish.
 These are all meals that would make excellent dinners, although I can easily imagine eating at other times of the day as well.

-Even if you’ve never tried it before, the idea of using shrimp in the slow cooker makes sense.
+Even if you’ve never tried it before, the idea of using shrimp in the slow cooker makes sense (doing so is certainly safer than eating them raw).
 This can be a fantastic way of getting flavors into the seafood, without requiring you to pay constant attention.
 You can also end up with a more interesting and involved dish than you would with conventional methods.

 In many cases, the meals will also cook fast.
 So, some of the recipes here just take an hour or two from start to finish.
 That means they are options you could easily set up when you get home from work or a little while before guests arrive.